 The leadership of the Moody Theological Seminary is committed to the enhancement of your academic knowledge regarding the Scriptures, acquiring the competencies of professional ministry and the transformation of your life as a believer in Christ.

 President of Moody Bible Institute

-Mark Jobe, DTL Provost and Dean of Education Interim John Jelinek, Th.D.
-Vice President and Dean of Student Life Timothy Arens, Ed.D.
+Mark Jobe, DTL Interim Provost and Dean of Education John Jelinek, Th.D.
 Associate Academic Dean, Moody Theological Seminary Michigan Campus John Restum, Psy.D.

-Seminary Faculty
+Seminary Faculty and Staff